portoaj/api-to-mcp/README.md

 - `config.json` - LLM provider settings
 - `servers/<name>/` - Generated server files

+## Limitations

+This is a work in progress.
+The LLM-based operation extraction and auth detection aren't perfect—some APIs may need manual tweaking of the generated spec.
+If you run into issues or have improvements, Issues/ PRs are welcome!

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please [open an issue](https://github.com/portoaj/api-to-mcp/issues).
 Pull requests are also appreciated—I'll review them as time allows.